 SEATING ASSIGNMENTS AND CLINIC LOCATION

-- Cubicle assignments for CDCA dentistry candidates are determined by the Office of Patient Services and will be posted in the area of the dispensary on either the second or third floor of the dental building, depending on which floor the exam is assigned to.
-Candidate orientation will take place in a designated lecture hall located on the “Ground” floor of the dental building.
+- Cubicle assignments for CDCA dentistry candidates are determined by the Office of Patient Services and will be posted in the area of the dispensary on either the second or third floor of the dental building, depending on the first floor.

 - Signs are posted on the main entrance into the dental building and in the elevator lobbies indicating location of the exam and orientation.